11.

 Fidelity is like a fragrant oil that is reserved only for your partner.
 No one else gets to experience it in any way.
 Complete fidelity means that no one but your partner receives your tenderest looks, thoughts or touches, because no person is due or experiences what your spouse receives or experiences from and with you.

-It is interesting that Valentine's Day uses the heart as its symbol for love because Jesus says that this is where everything begins, good and bad (Matthew 5:8; 28).
+It is interesting that Valentine's Day uses the heart as its symbol for love because Jesus says that this is where everything begins, good and bad (Matthew 5:8; Matthew 5:28).
 In complete fidelity, a person tunes their heart to their spouse so that only they can give and receive signals from this source.
 There is no daydreaming about what love would be like with another.
 There is no sexual pleasure with anyone else, whether it be a fictional character in a book, a picture or movie that gives vicarious sexual thrills, or that "harmless" flirting that often goes on at our workplace.
 Complete fidelity means that you are totally devoted to your spouse in mind and body wherever you are and with whomever you happen to be.

 2. Lifetime Fidelity